 Every freelancer on Freelancer.com reaches the same fork eventually: keep bidding manually and spend hours each day on proposals one by one, or switch to freelancer auto bidding and let a tool handle the repetitive parts.
-The question is not which approach is objectively better — it is which one wins more projects for your specific situation, skill level, and available time.
+The question isn't which approach is objectively better.
+It's which one wins more projects for your specific situation, skill level, and available time.
 This comparison breaks down both with tactical detail so you can make that call with your eyes open.

 Manual Bidding Gives You Control but Caps Your Volume

 The weakness is capacity.
 Freelancer.com posts thousands of new projects daily.
-Even if only a small fraction match your skills, that is still dozens of relevant projects competing for your attention.
-At a realistic pace of five to seven proposals per hour — reading, evaluating, writing, proofreading — you cover 15 to 20 projects in a focused three-hour session.
+Even if only a small fraction match your skills, that's still dozens of relevant projects competing for your attention.
+At a realistic pace of five to seven proposals per hour (reading, evaluating, writing, proofreading), you cover 15 to 20 projects in a focused three-hour session.
 Every relevant project that dropped while you were offline or asleep gets no attention from you at all.

 Auto Bidding Inverts the Bottleneck — Coverage Over Craft